 Note: a digital Placement Contract will be created within Hatch for each placement, which you will have access to.

-Company contact (your internal Hatch owner)
+The Company contact refers to your internal Hatch owner

 Step 2: Basic company information

 Website: Add in your company website for students to learn more about your company.

 Company description: Give students a brief overview of what your company is all about.
 This appears in every role for your company.
 You might find it easy to copy the description used on your company's LinkedIn page.